-Lutein appears to be best absorbed when ingested with fatty acids, and when it is not from a plant source that has failed to undergo heat treatment; among food products, this means that egg consumption appears to be the best dietary predictor of lutein levels in serum
+Lutein appears to be best absorbed when ingested with fatty acids.
+Its absorption is reduced when it comes from plant sources, though cooking improves absorption.
+Overall, egg consumption appears to be the best dietary predictor of lutein levels in serum.

 Consumption of one egg daily (143μg lutein and 94μg zeaxanthin) in older adults for five weeks has been noted to raise steady state plasma lutein (26%; from around 160nM to 210nM) and zeaxanthin (38%; from around 40nM to 58nM) whereas an average of 1.3 eggs daily for around this time frame has elsewhere been noted to increase plasma lutein (28-50%; up to 400-420nM) and zeaxanthin (114-142%; up to 105-116nM) relative to the time period before egg consumption, although these eggs had a higher carotenoid content.
 Increasing consumption of eggs to 2-4 daily (243+/-24μg lutein and 230+/-31μg zeaxanthin per yolk) appears to also increase serum lutein 16-24% (137-142nM to 164-176nM) and zeaxanthin 36-82% (33nM to 45-60nM).